benlau/runbookmd/README.md

 > \```

 The shortcut will only work if:
-- The file is a Markdown document
+- The file is a Markdown document.
-- Your cursor is inside a code block with a valid annotation (e.g. `bash run`)
+- Your cursor is inside a code block with a valid annotation (e.g., `bash run`).
-- You are not currently using the Find/Replace dialog
+- You are not currently using the Find/Replace dialog.